Chapter One: The Boy Who Died

 As he arrived at his office, Grimsby realised a couple of inter-departmental memos had followed him from the lift.
-He watched as the flying paper planes landed and unfolded themselves on top of his already overflowing inbox.
-It had surely doubled since he’d left for court that morning.
+He watched as the self-flying paper aeroplanes landed and unfolded themselves on top of his already overflowing inbox.
+It had surely doubled in size since he’d left for court that morning.

-It was designated Class Four (a magical accident where there was high probability of muggle witnesses and one where deaths had occurred).
-Luckily it fell short of a Class Five (a catastrophic event) but it had been a while since anything above a Class Three was reported.
+It was designated Class Four (a magical accident where there was a high probability of Muggle witnesses and one where deaths had occurred).
+Luckily it fell short of a Class Five (a catastrophic event), but it had been a while since anything above a Class Three was reported.

 Grimsby had arrived at the response room, where he was surprised by the level of activity.
-It was a very large semi-sphere-shaped room with manned stations all around and concave glass panels adorning the walls above.
-Grimsby had only been there once before.
-However, this time almost all of the panels were active, displaying visual records of events, presumably from the incident judging from the chaotic scenes on show.
+It was a very large semi-sphere-shaped room with manned stations all around, and concave glass panels adorning the walls above.
+He had only been there once before.
+However, this time almost all of the panels were active and displaying visual records of events, presumably from the incident, judging from the chaotic scenes on display.

 He made his way toward the Head of the Department, Madam Valerie Oswald, recognisable immediately by her floating flower-patterned armchair, which zoomed around the room as she monitored the different screens and consulted with the desk operators below.

-With a point of her wand, the bespectacled black-haired witch’s chair flew her over toward Grimsby and other arrivals to brief them on the situation.
-In a clear and controlled voice, she informed them, ‘At approximately eleven AM today a sizeable magically-induced explosion occurred outside a busy muggle shopping centre.
-Reports are still coming in but we understand that this may have been the result of a kidnapping attempt.’
+With a point of her wand, the bespectacled, black-haired witch’s chair flew her over toward Grimsby and other arrivals, to brief them on the situation.
+In a clear and controlled voice, she informed them, ‘At approximately eleven AM today, a sizeable magical explosion occurred outside a busy Muggle shopping centre.
+Reports are still coming in, but we understand that this may have been the result of a kidnapping attempt.’

-‘So far it looks like an isolated incident but there are many victims with varying levels of injury, including six confirmed deaths and I’m afraid to say, evidence of dark magic.
-This means that we will be under a lot of scrutiny not only from the muggles but from the wizarding world as well.
+‘So far it looks like an isolated incident, but there are many victims with varying levels of injury, including six confirmed deaths, and—I’m afraid to say—evidence of dark magic.
+This means the incident will be highly scrutinised, not only by the wizarding world but by the Muggles as well.
 As such, there is a lot of work ahead of us all.’

 The witch began assigning individual tasks to the group.
-One by one they went on their way until only Mr Grimsby remained and Madam Oswald finally said, ‘Follow me please, Grimsby.’
+One by one they went on their way until only Grimsby remained, at which point Madam Oswald had finally said, ‘Follow me, please, Grimsby.’